-During their internship, students will be enrolled in an Internship Reflection Seminar.
+During their internship, students will be enrolled in an Internship Tutorial, or Reflection Seminar.
 This seminar is designed to complement learning during and after the internship placement.
 Students will participate in activities to integrate academic learning and experiential learning including written reflections and monthly reports.

 The internship is designed to move students closer to their eventual career goal.
 Although we provide examples of past internships elsewhere, we work with students on an individual basis to pursue an internship experience specific to their career and research interests.
 Beside that general goal, there are not many set rules, as we allow the student and internship advisor to negotiate directly to determine the parameters of the internship.
 However here are some guidelines and factors to consider:

-3. Pay: Internships can be paid or unpaid.
+Pay: Internships can be paid or unpaid.
 However, paid internships opportunities may not be directly aligned with a research area most applicable to a student’s career goals.
 Therefore, we also encourage our students to pursue unpaid internships, with both the student and advisor understanding that if financial concerns exist, the student may need to split time between their internship and a paid job to make ends meet.
 We leave this subject to negotiation between the student and their potential advisor.